andywer/pg-listen/README.md

 import createPostgresSubscriber from "pg-listen" import { databaseURL } from "./config"

-const subscriber = createPostgresSubscriber({ connectionString: databaseURL })
+// createPostgresSubscriber() accepts the same connection config object that "pg" would take const subscriber = createPostgresSubscriber({ connectionString: databaseURL })

 subscriber.notifications.on("my-channel", (payload) => {